 As the roast profile temperature increases resulting in a medium to medium/dark and even a French or Italian roasted coffee, the aforementioned notes will be eclipsed, resulting in a more bold and roasted flavor.
-The darker the roast, the more subtle the differences will be between single origin and microlot coffees.
+The darker the roast, the more subtle the flavor character differences will be between single origin and microlot coffees.

 Colombian Peaberry (South America)

 Cupping Notes: These are very hard beans and roast well to all profiles.
-Full bodied, medium acidity with bright, floral notes and somewhat fruity, with hints of cocoa and cinnamon.
+Full bodied, medium acidity with bright fruit notes and somewhat floral, along with hints of cocoa and cinnamon.

 Costa Rica Coffee NACE Mill-Natural/ Microlot (Central America)

 Cupping Notes: Rich dark chocolate, winey fruit and sweet floral flavors with smooth mouth feel and citric after notes make for excellent light to medium roasts for this coffee.